Behavior Behavior Informatics

-Creating the future with Behavioral Informatics and Intelligence
+Shaping the future with Behavior Informatics and Intelligence

-The information revolution has entered a new phase with the rapid evolution of artificial intelligence (AI) and the shift to cloud computing, mobile devices, the Internet of Things (IoT), and social networks.
-Nowadays, there is a demand for human resources who can create new social values from the vast amount of data accumulated daily by information and communication technologies.
-The Department of Behavioral Informatics aims to develop leaders for the next-generation information society by providing education in the practical application of information and communication technology, along with training in managing human behavior through information systems.
+The information revolution has entered a new phase with the rapid evolution of artificial intelligence (AI) and the shift to cloud computing, mobile devices and the Internet of Things (IoT), as well as social media.
+There is considerable demand for skilled workers who can create new forms of social value from the vast amount of data generated daily by digital technologies.
+The Department of Behavior Informatics develops next-generation leaders for the information society of the future by providing an education in the practical application of information and communication technology as well as human behavior management using information systems.

 Data Analytics II

-As the first step toward becoming a data scientist, students will actually collect, process, and analyze data.
-The basic data analysis techniques learned in the previous two years will be used in actual project practice.
-As realistic project tasks, students will discover knowledge that can be used for decision-making in the real world from very large scale purchasing data, noisy sensor data in daily life, and dialogue data that is difficult to analyze.
-Through practical training, students will learn how to set analysis goals, design data collection, obtain and input data, cleanse cluttered raw data, learn which analysis methods to use and when to use them, and experience a series of analysis steps.
-It is said that today we live in an “age of uncertainty” where we are at the mercy of vast amounts of data and cannot see the future.
-In this course, students can learn social research, statistics, text mining, and machine learning techniques, which are indispensable for surviving in the future society, in a practical manner.
+As the first step toward becoming a data scientist, students collect, process, and analyze real-world data, utilizing basic data analysis techniques acquired over the previous two years for their projects.
+Through realistic project tasks, students identify insights relevant to real-world decision-making based on data sets such as high-volume purchasing data, everyday sensor data containing significant levels of noise, and dialogue data that is typically difficult to analyze.
+Through practical training, students learn how to set analysis goals, design data collection, obtain and input data, perform data cleansing on raw data, identify which analysis methods to use and when to use them, and learn the sequence of analysis steps.
+It is sometimes said that today we live in an age of uncertainty, at the mercy of vast amounts of data without a clear view of our future.
+Data Analytics II equips students with practical skills in areas such as social research, statistics, text mining and machine learning, all of which are indispensable for surviving in the world of the future.

 Business Planning II

-In this class, students apply their management skills to formulate a business plan based on their own ideas as a culmination of the management-related subjects they have studied up to the second year.
-Excellent business plans may be entered in off-campus business plan contests.
-Students also learn practical management decision making by playing a simulation game of corporate management in teams.
-By learning a series of processes to explore needs, create ideas, co-create ideas, and conduct market research, and by learning how to give shape to these ideas, students will develop the ability to envision future businesses.
+In this course, students apply their management skills to formulate a business plan based on their own ideas, as a culmination of the management subjects they have studied up to the second year.
+The best plans may be deemed suitable for submission to external business plan contests.
+Students also learn practical management decision-making by playing simulation games of corporate management in teams.
+By studying the processes involved in identifying needs, creating ideas, pursuing collaboration, and conducting market research, students develop the ability to realize future business ideas.

 Intelligent Information System Development II

-In the Intelligent Information Systems Development II class, students create artificial intelligence systems by combining the knowledge of artificial intelligence and machine learning they have learned by the second year with the programming techniques of information systems development.
-What to create using machine learning is up to each individual, and students will come up with their own themes and implement their own systems, such as natural language processing, speech processing, image processing, data processing, game systems, and market forecasting.
-During the practical training, students hone the various skills required of system developers, including not only programming, but also development schedule management, document writing, and presentation methods to convey the functionality and appeal of the software.
-In fact, students are able to experience the full range of training and evaluation required for artificial intelligence system development, including surveying existing technologies, system design, development using programming languages, and machine learning training and evaluation.
+In the Intelligent Information Systems Development II course, students create AI systems by combining their understanding of AI and machine learning acquired through to second year with information systems development programming techniques.
+Students are free to create whatever they like using machine learning, and can come up with their own ideas and implementations that could include elements of natural language processing, speech processing, image processing, data processing, game systems, and/or market forecasting.
+Practical training is used to equip students with the many skills required of system developers, including programming as well as scheduling, documentation, and presentation techniques designed to convey the functions and benefits of the software.
+Students are exposed to the full range of training and evaluation experiences involved in AI development, such as investigating existing technologies, system design, programming languages, and machine learning training and evaluation.

 All Informatics students are required to take courses in Information Morals, Fundamentals of Informatics, and Information Processing.
-They also receive practical English instruction from native speakers and develop skills for writing academic papers.
+They also receive practical English instruction from native speakers and develop skills for writing reports and academic papers in Japanese.

 Introduction to Data Processing

-This course aims to introduce freshmen to basic data processing and to learn statistical methods such as charting, graphing, and testing.
-Through lectures and exercises, students will develop rudimentary skills and thinking.
-The focus is on developing skills to understand, organize, and present statistical data in a clear and appealing format.
+This course introduces freshmen to the concept of data and basic data processing, and teaches statistical methods such as generating charts and graphs and verifying data.
+Through a combination of lectures and exercises, students develop fundamental skills and knowledge in mathematical data science with a focus on understanding, organizing, and presenting statistical data in a clear and intuitive format.

-Information security is essential for a safe and secure use of computers and networks.
-In this course, students learn about information security techniques, such as cryptography and user authentication, and legal issues, such as privacy protection and intellectual property rights.
-This course provides all informatics students with the basic understanding of technologies related to information security and deepens their consideration of the issues involved in applying these technologies.
+Information security is essential to the safe and secure use of computers and networks.
+In this course, students learn about information security techniques such as cryptography and user authentication, and study legal issues such as privacy protections and intellectual property rights.
+This course is typical of our commitment to integrating humanities and engineering at the Faculty of Informatics, where all students have the opportunity to acquire a basic understanding of information security technologies and explore issues related to the application of these technologies in wider society.

 The Department of Behavioral Informatics offers the “Department of Behavioral Informatics Student Award” to students who have achieved outstanding academic results and have made outstanding achievements in academic research and extracurricular activities.
 The criteria for the awards are as stipulated in the “Student Award Regulations for the Department of Behavioral Informatics, Faculty of Informatics, Faculty of Informatics.